plotdb/block/README.md

      - `"overwrite"`: overwrite parent style but extend style from grantparent, if any.
    - use `plug` ( for html ), `parent` and `pubsub` ( js ) to work with extended block.
      - for more information about `plug`, see `HTML Plugs` section below.
+ - `host`: optional. block identifier of host block it supports.
+   - can be either an object of bid or an array of such object.
  - `dependencies`: dependencies of this block.
    - list or modules, in case of mutual dependencies:
      ["some-url", {url: "some-url", async: false, dev: true, global: true, type: "css, js or block"}]